baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 	keywords::Vector{String}=ogs_numeric_keyvals
 	)
 ```
-can be used to scan a existing `projectfile` for all existing possible stochastic parameter.
-What is considered a stochastic parameter is defined by the [`keywords`](./src/OGSUQ/utils.jl#L2).
-This generates an xml-file `file` where all possible stochastic parameters are listed.
+scans an existing `projectfile` for all parameters which can be used in a stochastic project.
+What is considered to be a possible stochastic parameter is defined by the [`keywords`](./src/OGSUQ/utils.jl#L2).
+By this, an xml-file `file` is generated where all possible stochastic parameters are listed.

-The second funtion
+The second function

 ```julia
 generateStochasticOGSModell(